luizfelipelopes/hospital-management/README.md

     ```sh
     cp env.example src/.env
     ```
+4. Install composer dependencies.
+Open a bash terminal to a hospital-manager container and type this command:
+    ```sh
+    composer install
+    ```
 4. Update the Laravel config.
 Open a bash terminal to a hospital-manager container and type this command:
     ```sh
     php artisan optimize